By Bill Speros | | 42 mins

 These two teams began the 2021 season at Tampa Bay in a game won by the Buccaneers 31-29 on a last-second field goal.
 Tom Brady is back after a brief retirement, along with most of the big names on the Bucs.
 But Rob Gronkowski is not one of them after the future Hall of Fame tight end announced his retirement.
 The Bucs replaced Gronk with Kyle Rudolph at the top tight end spot.

 The Cowboys are mostly back intact.
 The biggest challenge for the Cowboys remains keeping Dak Prescott healthy.
 It’s rare that the Cowboys are home underdogs.
 Dallas had the best record in the NFL last year ATS, going 13-5 including the playoffs.
 The Bucs, meanwhile, absorbed significant amounts of cash from the betting public and covered just ten times despite winning 14 games.
-So, for that reason, we like Dallas here.
+So, for that reason, we like Dallas here as one of our NFL Week 1 picks and locked them in at +2.5.
+They have floated between +1.5 and +2.5 over the past few weeks.

 Monday, Sept.
 12